davidmeredith/devsGuidebook/devGuidebook.md

 - Languages may also support more advanced error handling strategies.
 For example, the Kotlin Arrow2 library simplifies the use of OOP and Functional error handling within the same code base (Functional vs OOP? - choose both).
 For example, lower level code can apply `try/catch/finally` blocks for localised exception handling and recovery if needed, while higher level calling code can provide a wrapping `error context` that can be used at the boundary; Rather than throwing exceptions at the boundary (between different layers of code), exceptions can be *raised* into the higher level error context.
 Raising rather than (re)throwing then allows the raising functions to be composed within functional compositional call chains - raising does not break referential transparency.
 In the top layer of your code, such as in a top-level service facade or global error handler in a webapp, you would then need to handle the exceptions raised within the error context, such as performing a transaction roll back or performing a retry.
 For a great presentation with examples, see this great talk from Simon Vergauwen from [Kotlin Conf 2023](https://youtu.be/JcFEI8_af3g?si=vH5OG86JTQWFrGnw)

-### Error Handling - Exceptions should not be used for flow control, use errors-as-values instead (exceptional != conditional)
+### Error Handling - Exceptions should not be used for flow control, use errors-as-values instead, exceptional != conditional

 Passing around a deeply nested stack trace within conditional and control logic is very expensive, don't do it.
 Instead, model your (known) business errors as values (no need to pass around exceptions), and leave exceptions for coding errors and exceptional situations.
 If you want control flow logic that says "if success do this..., but if an error occurs then do this..." then use the result pattern.

-### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected situations (exceptional != conditional)
+### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected situations, exceptional != conditional

 For example, an invalid object posted to your API is not exceptional, this should be handled as a potential business error.
 In the situation where some code throws an exception such as a parse error, catch it locally, extract the useful information, and return an error-value.
 In general, the result-as-value pattern is appropriate where the problem is the fault of the caller and not a programming mistake e.g., invalid input / form data.